cherche/lights-out/README.md

   - Number of perfect runs (no double presses)
     - Ratio relative to total
 - [ ] Add favicons for all platforms
+  - Unfortunately, I am definitely not a designer
 - [ ] Add social buttons
   - Perhaps on the same screen as the win message?
 - [ ] Change CSS for landscape iPhone X to actually fit screen